Brak przypisanych miejsc.

 (1802) and Schiller's The Robbers

 was Poland's most famous actress.
 At this time, productions on the stage on Theatre Square were hardly cohesive.
-What mattered were the actors and their showpiece performances.
-It was for them that crowds stormed the box office.
+Instead, what mattered were the actors and their showpiece performances, as it was for them that crowds stormed the box office.
 The theatre in Warsaw was in no way a part of the European avant-garde.
 For political reasons, there was no room for productions that would even touch upon issues of national importance.